scegg/sakurafrp_amd64_docker/README.md

-# OBSOLOTED
+# OBSOLETED
-This tool is obsoloted coz sakurafrp is upgraded to use the standard frpc.
+This tool is obsoleted coz sakurafrp is upgraded to use the standard frpc.

 # SakuraFrp for amd64